bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-05-29-nicky-hamlyn.md

 _Clapping_ and _Ferrel_ both exploit editing processes that would be extremely laborious and costly to make on film, but which are easy to do using digital editing software. _Ferrel_ is one of several in which three consecutive frames are looped.
 Each loop runs for 20 seconds before advancing by one frame.
 The same procedure is deployed in _Porquerolles_ except that here single jpegs of a block of stone are cropped, re-framed into three overlapping images and looped.
 The same procedure yields an indefinite number of different results depending on the original image, and on how it’s cropped and reframed.
 The first part of _Porquerolles_ uses a strict system.
 I made jpegs of five blocks of stone, arranged in a loose circle in a field.
 In the first cycle we see blocks one, two, three, four and five individually.
 In the next we see pairs: one and two, two and three, three and four, four and five, then threes, fours and fives.
 This section was partly inspired by the composer Tom Johnson’s permutational work _Chord Catalogue_ (1986), in which all the 8178 possible chords available from the 12 semi-tones on a piano, are realised.

 _Clouds, Swifts_ (in progress) uses surrounding buildings to try to break down the default frame.
 The shots are activated and determined by birds flying through the space, so a chancier procedure is in operation.

-Nicky Hamlyn, 2025
+**Nicky Hamlyn, 2025**
+<br><br><br>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0ODI5MDA0XX0=
+eyJoaXN0b3J5IjpbMTU1MTQ4OTcwMF19
 -->